stablekernel/aqueduct/source/docs/tut/getting-started.md

 ## Request Binding

 In our `getHeroByID` method, we make a dangerous assumption that the path variable 'id' can be parsed into an integer.
-If 'id' were something else, like the string 'foo', `int.parse` would throw an exception.
+If 'id' were something else, like a string, `int.parse` would throw an exception.
 When exceptions are thrown in operation methods, the controller catches it and sends a 500 Server Error response.
 500s are bad, they don't tell the client what's wrong.
 A 404 Not Found is a better response here, but writing the code to catch that exception and create this response is cumbersome.

-Instead, we can rely on a feature of operation methods - *request binding*.
+Instead, we can rely on a feature of operation methods called *request binding*.
 An operation method can declare parameters and *bind* them to properties of the request.
 When our operation method gets called, it will be passed values from the request as arguments.
 Request bindings automatically parse values into the type of the parameter (and return a better error response if parsing fails).
 Change the method `getHeroByID()`:

 ```dart
 @Operation.get('id')